Deaquay/Python-Chatbot/README.md

 Set and save API keys there for easy management.

-Drop <name>_system.txt files into cwd.
+Drop <name>_system.txt files into system folder.
 See Jailbreak_system.txt, Aina_system.txt and Aria_system.txt for different formats that work, plaintext, json & compressed.
 Also take note of structure, the files have 3 sections, it's system_prompt from start ( starts reading doc as system_prompt, no section needed ) to  ai_greetings: section ( text to appear when bot is started.
-Not part of prompt, just for sake of copy pasting start  message. ), and then keys_files: section ( .txt files with keywords to inject data to ai at mention of a keyword. one file per line under keys_files: ) see example files.
+Not part of prompt, just for sake of copy pasting start message.), and then keys_files: section ( .txt files with keywords to inject data to ai at mention of a keyword. one file per line under keys_files: ) see example files.

 Keywords files can be anywhere.
 Just input one filepath per row under keys_files: in Name_system.txt.
 No quotes.